fangwei123456/spikingjelly/docs/source/activation_based_en/classify_dvsg.rst

     train speed = 100.4324 images/s, test speed = 121.0402 images/s
     escape time = 2022-05-25 21:30:51

-Finally, the ``max_test_acc = 0.9375`` performance is achieved.
-Higher performance can often be achieved if the hyperparameters are carefully adjusted and the training ``epochs`` is increased.
+Finally, ``max_test_acc = 0.9375`` is achieved.
+Higher accuracy can be achieved if the hyper-parameters are carefully adjusted with more training epochs.

-The following figure shows the accuracy curve in the training process:
+The following figure shows the accuracy curves during the training process:

 .. image:: ../_static/tutorials/activation_based/classify_dvsg/dvsg_logs.*